 - (a) Detailed guidelines for the application and implementation of this Landscape Irrigation Code, including technical compliance and calculations are set forth in appendix A to the Landscape Irrigation Code, entitled, "Guidelines for Implementation of the Orange County of Orange Landscape Irrigation Code" which is incorporated by reference and made a part of this Landscape Irrigation Code. - (b) The authority to implement and modify these guidelines as appropriate is delegated to the Planning Commission.
-Any such action of the Planning Commission may be appealed to the Board of Supervisors as provided in section 7-9-150 TBD of this Zoning Code.

-(c) The guidelines are complementary to the regulations of the Orange County Zoning Code.
-If an issue arises between the guidelines and the Zoning Code that is not sufficiently clear, the

-Zoning Code shall prevail.
+Any such action of the Planning Commission may be appealed to the Board of Supervisors as provided in section 7-9-150 125 of this Zoning Code. - (c) The guidelines are complementary to the regulations of the Orange County Zoning Code.
+If an issue arises between the guidelines and the Zoning Code that is not sufficiently clear, the Zoning Code shall prevail.

-Section 7-9-69. - Tree Preservation Ordinance (NEW)
+Sec.
+7-9-69. - Tree Preservation Regulations.

-This section shall apply to all Protected Trees on parcels that are equal or greater than twenty thousand (20,000) square feet within the Silverado-Modjeska Specific Plan area of the County of Orange.
-Sections 7-9-69.1 through 7-9-69.6 shall be referred to collectively as the "Tree Preservation Ordinance."
+Sections 7-9-69 through 7-9-69.6 shall apply to all Protected Trees on parcels that are equal or greater than twenty thousand (20,000) square feet within the Silverado-Modjeska Specific Plan area of the County of Orange.
+Sections 7-9-69.1 through 7-9-69.6 shall be referred to collectively as the "Tree Preservation Regulations" or "Regulations."

-Section 7-9-69.1. - Purpose
+Sec.
+7-9-69.1. - Purpose